lgrz/jing/doc/jing.md

 languages and the name 'control' is more of a convention rather than a requirement.

-Each iteration of the loop checks the functional fluent to see if the goal is reached.
-A functional fluent can be either true or false.
+Each iteration of the loop checks the relational fluent to see if the goal is reached.
+A relational fluent can be either true or false.
 The `~` operator is the logical not operator that performs negation just like in any other programming language.
 Within the loop we make a call to an `action` named forward, which is declared at the top of the file along with the functional fluent `goal`.
-Both the action and the functional fluent are declared as taking 0 arguments.
+Both the action and the relational fluent are declared as taking 0 arguments.
 In Jing everything must be declared before it can be used.

 Here is the corresponding IndiGolog program: